Online workshop 7: “Searching for premodern pandemics: the plague in African History” by Prof Gerard Chouin

 7TH ONLINE WORKSHOP: "SEARCHING FOR PRE-MODERN PANDEMICS: THE PLAGUE IN AFRICAN HISTORY"

-This seventh online workshop on “Searching for pre-modern pandemics: the plague in African History” will be facilitated by Prof Gerard Chouin (Williams&Mary, USA).
-It will be held on Tuesday 26th of May 2020 at 7pm (Nigerian time) on our Facebook page.
+This seventh online workshop on “Searching for pre-modern pandemics: the plague in African History” was facilitated by Prof Gerard Chouin (Williams&Mary, USA).
+It was held on Tuesday 26th of May 2020 at 7pm (Nigerian time) on our Facebook page.

 What is the workshop about?

-First, he will revisit the African conceptualization of the term ‘disease.’
-To do so, and he will build on classic anthropological-historical works by pioneers like John Janzen, Eric de Rosny, and, more recently, Clapperton Chakanetsa Mavhunga.
-Secondly, he will survey different possible methods to build a history of health and medicine in tropical Africa between the 15th and the 18th century and engage with the question of the so-called ‘disease burden’ which, according to many authors, would have characterized Tropical Africa.
-Finally, he will discuss the plague hypothesis, which suggests that sub-Saharan Africa was not spared by the infamous ‘Black Death’ or second pandemic of plague which struck Western Europe in 1347, and remained an enduring feature of the epidemiological landscape until the 19th century.
-Prof Chouin will describe the methodological approach used in a series of four papers published in December 2018, using archaeological, documentary, and biological sources.
-He will also resituate new questions and methodological insights currently emerging from the HIATUS informal research group on the plague in premodern Africa in the context of the new paradigm in Black Death Studies that emerged out of research in genetics over the past decade and a half.
+First, he revisited the African conceptualization of the term ‘disease.’
+To do so, and he built on classic anthropological-historical works by pioneers like John Janzen, Eric de Rosny, and, more recently, Clapperton Chakanetsa Mavhunga.
+Secondly, he surveyed different possible methods to build a history of health and medicine in tropical Africa between the 15th and the 18th century and engage with the question of the so-called ‘disease burden’ which, according to many authors, would have characterized Tropical Africa.
+Finally, he discussed the plague hypothesis, which suggests that sub-Saharan Africa was not spared by the infamous ‘Black Death’ or second pandemic of plague which struck Western Europe in 1347, and remained an enduring feature of the epidemiological landscape until the 19th century.
+Prof Chouin described the methodological approach used in a series of four papers published in December 2018, using archaeological, documentary, and biological sources.
+He also resituated new questions and methodological insights currently emerging from the HIATUS informal research group on the plague in premodern Africa in the context of the new paradigm in Black Death Studies that emerged out of research in genetics over the past decade and a half.